bdqjay/Microservices/README.md

 Once the required software tools are present, the following needs to be carried out:
 1. Extract the compressed folder submitted by me to a location of your choice.
 2. Depending on the OS you are working on, open the respective command line interface.
-3. On the command line interface, navigate to the extracted folder i.e. to the inside of _wolt-summer-backend_ folder.
+3. On the command line interface, navigate to the extracted folder.
 4. Run the command `docker-compose up`.
 After a while, the services get started.
 Something similar to `flaskbackend |  * Running on http://0.0.0.0:5000/ (Press CTRL+C to quit)` will be prompted on the command line interface.
 5. Open the Postman app.
 With request type set to **GET**, type the URL in the format `http://localhost:5000/discovery?lat=xxxx&lon=xxxx`, where `xxxx` denotes any floating point number.
 Hit **Send**, and you can view the output below.
 Make sure to select the _Pretty_ and _JSON_ options to view the output clearly.
 If the request is proper, the response status will be 200 and you can view the results.
 But if the URL is a bad request i.e. if _lat_ and/or _lon_ are mispelled/non-existent, and/or the `xxxx` value(s) are not floating point numbers, and/or `xxxx` is out of bound value(s) for latitude and/or longitude, a JSON error message with response code 400 will be displayed.